 You should be made aware of the fact that People-of-Color are more in a position to know white people and understand them than they are with regard to us.
 We always have had more opportunity to observe them, just by watching old movies and television or going about our everyday lives.
 In many cases, from slavery times and even since, blacks have lived and worked in white people’s homes, cooked and cleaned for them, even raised their children.
 The opposite situation is much more rare, although currently with regular interbreeding and more diversity in most social situations, the color lines have been mostly obliterated.
 But still, blacks have come to know white people pretty well, and we have come to know just what to expect from them.

-My friend, Guy, who is of Italian descent, is one of these ethnically-liberal know-it-alls, who had the audacity to tell me once that I was out-of-touch with my black culture.
+I had a friend named Guy Giumento, recently deceased, who was of Italian descent.
+He was one of those ethnically-liberal know-it-alls, who had the audacity to tell me once that I was out-of-touch with my black culture.
 I am an artist.
 My so-called “black culture” is whatever I make it to be.
 So how can I be out-of-touch with the very thing that I create myself?
 Is it because I am not into rap and hip-hop?
-Is that his idea of the only black culture?
+Was that his idea of the only black culture?
 And anyway, as a poet, I have dabbled in the rap genre from time to time.
 It’s just not my primary mode of expression, as it might be for some.
 I don’t know enough black people either, according to Guy.
 Whenever we got together, I wasn’t with another black person, so it follows that I must not know any, right?
 His being a major “dinge queen,” I could have accused him of not knowing enough white people, since all of his closest friends and regular acquaintances are black.
 This is someone who had known me, at the time, for only a couple of months but acted like he knew everything about me, including my entire background and life’s history.
 I also have 15 years of life experience over him.
-And he hasn’t even read my blogs, I don’t think.
+And he hadn’t even read my blogs, I don’t think.

 And don’t let any of us aspire to any type of personal achievement or advancement!
 If we tried to apply ourselves assertively to better ourselves and gain some respect and recognition from our white peers on an equal or superior level, we were often accused of trying to be white ourselves and referred to as “Oreos.”
 You know, like the cookie—black on the outside and white on the inside.
 Or if we ride a white person’s coattails as their “yes-person” and respectfully kiss up to them or are considered to be a traitor to racial causes, then we are called “Uncle Toms.”
 It’s sort of damned-if-you-do-and-damned-if-you-don’t.
 These terms, by the way, which never apply to a white person doing exactly the same thing, are used by whites (and blacks, too) as putdowns and are meant to deter us from further achievement and shame us back into submission—you know, to stay in our place where we belong.
 So if I don’t want to be deemed an Oreo/Uncle Tom, then I had better stay out of the white man’s world altogether and not draw attention to myself.